nuclio/nuclio/docs/tasks/deploy-functions-from-dockerfile.md

 1. `FROM nuclio/uhttpc:0.0.1-amd64` - used for providing an [open-source health-check related binary](https://github.com/nuclio/uhttpc) (basically, a self contained Curl).
 This is used for the "local" platform.
 You don't need this or the `HEALTHCHECK` platform if you plan on running only on Kubernetes.
 2. `FROM alpine:3.6` - the base image on which the final processor image will run.
 3. `FROM nuclio/handler-builder-golang-onbuild` - this is where it gets interesting: while every runtime needs the processor binary, each runtime must also provide a unique set of artifacts.
 Interpreter-based runtimes, like Python and NodeJS, simply need to provide the shim layer and the user's code.
-However, compiled runtimes (Golang, Java, .NET Core) must compile the user's code into a binary.
+However, compiled runtimes (Go, Java, .NET Core) must compile the user's code into a binary.
 This is done with a set of `ONBUILD` directives in the `onbuild` image.
 You provide the source, and the base image will do everything that is required to provide you with the artifact at the expected location.
 In this tutorial, by simply using `FROM nuclio/handler-builder-golang-onbuild` and providing Go source code, you will build a Go plugin that will reside at `/opt/nuclio/handler.so`.
 All you have to do is copy the plugin to the proper location in you final processor image.

 It is up to you to customize this Dockerfile, if you so choose (for example, by adding `RUN` directives that add dependencies), but all provided Dockerfiles are ready to go.
 Go ahead and build the function; you only need the **Dockerfile** and **helloworld.go**: